Institutional Review Board (IRB) on the Protection of Human Subjects in Research Policy & Procedural Manual

 Keene State College does not utilize a primary reviewer system, and thus all IRB members receive complete documentation for each protocol on the agenda.

 The IRB may, it its discretion, invite individuals with competence in special areas to assist in the review of these issues which require expertise beyond or in addition to that available on the IRB.
 These individuals may not vote with the IRB.

-Each convened meeting agenda includes a report from the Chairperson to the IRB members on any protocols reviewed and approved through expedited review procedures since the last convened meeting, and the Agenda document clearly lists the identifying information for these protocols [Protocol #, title, investigator, expedited reviewer, action taken].
-All IRB committee members have access to the electronic documents on the shared IRB server space and may access them should they have concerns or need further information.
+Each convened meeting agenda includes a report on any protocols reviewed and approved through expedited review procedures since the last convened meeting, and the report document clearly lists the identifying information for these protocols [Protocol #, title, investigator, expedited reviewer, action taken].
+All IRB committee members have access to the full protocol materials for the items on the report (via CANVAS), should they have concerns or need further information.